p2r3/ppmod/README.md

 The arguments are nearly identical to those of `ppmod.brush`, with the only exception being type.
 This argument is automatically prefaced with "trigger_" and specifies the type of brush entity to create.
 If the type is set to "once" (default), the trigger is automatically given an output to destroy itself when touched.

 To add outputs to this trigger, you can store the handle returned by the function to then use `ppmod.addoutput` or `ppmod.addscript` on it.
-Here is an example of using `ppmod.trigger` to create a field that paints cubes red:
+Here is an example of using `ppmod.trigger` to create a field that makes you say "Hello World!" in chat:

 ```
   local trigger = ppmod.trigger(Vector(0, 0, 0), Vector(128, 128, 128), "multiple");

-  ppmod.addoutput(trigger, "OnStartTouch", "!activator", "Color", "255 0 0");
+  ppmod.addscript(trigger, "OnStartTouch", function() {
+    SendToConsole("say Hello World!");
+  });
 ```

 ### ppmod.texture